 In this example we add a coordinate system to the Favorite Coordinate Systems list.

 We open any drawing or image.
-We do this to gain access to the coordinate picker button in the Component Pane that will provide menu access to the Favorites choice we need to launch the Favorite Coordinate Systems dialog.
+We do this to gain access to the coordinate picker button in the Component tab of the Info pane that will provide menu access to the Favorites choice we need to launch the Favorite Coordinate Systems dialog.
 If we want to specify a new favorite but not actually change the coordinate system of any component we can specify the favorite and then exit the process without changing the coordinate system of the drawing or image that was opened.

 For this example we will open the image of Florida terrain elevation data used in the Example: Change Projection of an Image topic.
 We will follow a process of choosing a new projection like that shown in the example topic.

-With the focus on the opened Florida image, in the Component Pane click the coordinate system picker button for the Florida layer and click Reproject Component.
+With the focus on the opened Florida image, in the Component tab of the Info pane click the coordinate system picker button for the Florida layer and click Reproject Component.

 In the Reproject Component dialog we click the coordinate system picker to launch the dropdown menu: